designstem/projects/patterns/index.md

 # <big>2D & 3D<br />patterns</big>

-Visual patterns and creative geometry go back to the beginnings of mankind.
+Visual patterns and creative geometry go back to the beginnings of humanity.
 Experiment how to create rich visuals based on simple <var>geometric operations</var> and <var>repetitions</var>, after this learn how to bring the patterns to third and fourth dimension.

 <f-next-button title="Start" />